Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Because of the immediate benefits of a small salary of 6-7 million VND, I lost a job opportunity with a salary much higher than that," Minh shared.

 Cases like Minh and Cuong are not uncommon in universities today.
-Because they have no experience, many young people accept to work as waiters, motorbike taxi drivers, or do hard manual labor to earn money.
+Because of lack of experience, many young people accept to work as waiters, motorbike taxi drivers, and do hard manual work to earn money.
 Among them, many students are so engrossed in work that they neglect their studies.

 According to Mr. Do Duc Long (lecturer of the Faculty of Sociology and Development, Academy of Journalism and Communication), according to the results of some studies at the school, the number of students working part-time accounts for a fairly high percentage of 60.8%.

-Part-time jobs for students are a common trend to meet a number of needs such as: economic needs, suitable jobs, accumulating experience and skills, supporting family...
-However, part-time jobs for students can also cause some consequences, reducing time for studying or causing stress due to the pressure of studying and working at the same time.
+Part-time jobs for students are a common trend to meet a number of needs such as: economic needs, suitable jobs, accumulating experience and skills, supporting the family...
+However, part-time jobs for students can also cause some consequences, reducing the time spent on studying or causing stress due to the pressure of studying and working at the same time.

 Mr. Long advised students to manage their time well and make sure to carefully consider between part-time work and studying.
 Students should choose suitable jobs, not forget their main goals, always ensure the best health, and comply with school rules.